jeyben/IOSLinkedInAPI/README.md

                                                                                grantedAccess:@[@"r_fullprofile", @"r_network"]];
 LIALinkedInHttpClient *client = [LIALinkedInHttpClient clientForApplication:application];
 ```
 * redirectURL: has to be a http or https url (required by LinkedIn), but other than that, the endpoint doesn't have to respond anything.
-The library only uses the endpoint to known when to intercept calls in the UIWebView.
+The library only uses the endpoint to know when to intercept calls in the UIWebView.
-* clientId: The id which is provided by LinkedIn, when registering an application.
+* clientId: The id which is provided by LinkedIn upon registering an application.
-* clientSecret: The secret which is provided by LinkedIn, when registering an application.
+* clientSecret: The secret which is provided by LinkedIn upon registering an application.
 * grantedAccess: An array telling which access the application would like to be granted by the enduser.
 See full list here: http://developer.linkedin.com/documents/authentication

 Afterwards the client can be used to retrieve an accesstoken and access the data using the LinkedIn API: